 Professor, Chemical and Biological Engineering

-Our research interests are in the area of the thin film synthesis.
-Deposition techniques include plasma-enhanced chemical vapor deposition (PECVD), CVD, sputtering, and electrodeposition.
-A central theme is developing novel processing techniques that impart nanoscale control while retaining high rate for the efficient synthesis of mesoscale structures (50 – 1000 nm).
-Thin films are ubiquitous in advanced technology, and the materials we synthesize serve as integral components in photovoltaics, membranes, opto-electronics, electrochromics, thin film batteries, functional coatings, and catalysis.
-Investigation of these deposition processes is guided by detailed reactive flow modeling and experimental measures of both gas-phase and surface kinetics.
+Our research interests are focused on the synthesis of nanostructured materials and their application to solving challenges in the areas of renewable energy and sustainability.
+Synthesis techniques include both vapor deposition (sputtering, CVD) and solution processing (reactive precipitation, electrodeposition, etc.).
+A central theme is developing novel processing techniques that impart nanoscale control while retaining high rate for the efficient synthesis of mesoscale structures (5 – 500 nm).
+The materials we synthesize serve as integral components in thin film photovoltaics, solid state batteries, and catalytic membrane reactors.
+Investigation of these processes is guided by detailed reactive flow modeling and experimental measures of both homogeneous and heterogeneous kinetics.
 In-situ process diagnostics and ex-situ materials characterization are used to gain a fundamental understanding of the process–structure–performance relationships in these systems.

 - BS – University of Minnesota